 Niko is chasing a crab and our bare feet leave traces in the wet sand.
 I pick up a coconut for Niko.
-It’s laying next to an empty water bottle.
-The empty water bottle is laying next to an old flip flop which is laying next to a half-full shampoo bottle.
+It’s lying next to an empty water bottle.
+The empty water bottle is lying next to an old flip flop which is lying next to a half-full shampoo bottle.
 When you take a closer look, the paradise is starting to tumble.
 The amount of plastic trash that is within easy vision is uncountable.
 I can only take a rough guess: maybe 500 items?
 And that’s only what’s visible at first sight, not including digging deeper between the weeds at the bottom of the trees.

 I pick up a bottle, another one and soon my hands are full of trash.
 Maria joins the collecting but we forgot to bring a bag so we soon reach the limit of what we can carry.
 We drop the plastic items under a palm tree where someone seems to have already started a collection.
 “This doesn’t make sense, let’s come back tomorrow with some bags.”
-Maria is right, the beach clean up would be a lot more efficient with some collecting bags, so we continue our beach stroll and leave with the promise of coming back the next day.
+Maria is right, the beach clean-up would be a lot more efficient with some collecting bags, so we continue our beach stroll and leave with the promise of coming back the next day.

 It’s not the first time that we see the signs of plastic pollution.
 As sailors and liveaboards, we see many distant shorelines with little to no infrastructure.
 Especially the waste management sector is usually catastrophic, well, nonexistent apart from basic landfills or uncontrolled trash burning.
 The local communities are not only faced with the challenge of dealing with their trash but also with all the debris that the ocean is spitting out along the shoreline.
 Trash that nobody feels responsible for.